quantum-tinkerer/MeanFi/docs/source/graphene_example.md

 full_sol = pymf.add_tb(h_0, mf_sol)
 ```

-After we have defined the guess, we feed it together with the model into the meanfield solver.
-The meanfield solver will return a hopping dictionary with the meanfield approximation.
+After we have defined the guess, we feed it together with the model into the mean-field solver.
+The mean-field solver will return a hopping dictionary with the mean-field approximation.
 We can then add this solution to the non-interacting part to get the full solution.
 In order to get the solution, we specified the number of k-points to be used in the calculation.
 This refers to the k-grid used in the Brillouin zone for the density matrix.

 ## Creating a phase diagram of the gap